Depart-de-Sentier/Schools-2024-May-Quebec/SCHEDULE.md

 * What you would do differently if given another chance
 * Future perspectives

+After the presentations we will have time for an **anonymous** feedback survey.
+You will also have an opportunity to share feedback with us and the rest of the group directly.

 * [Feedback survey link](https://forms.gle/7j2sZR1nXtWGCTSG9)

 ## 16:00 Farewell